-Big data has dramatically affected the traditional ways of running a business in the 21st century (Chen et al., 2012; McAfee and Brynjolfsson, 2012).
+Big data has dramatically affected the traditional ways of running a business in the twenty-first century (Chen et al., 2012; McAfee and Brynjolfsson, 2012).
 In the current technological era, big data managers have an almost infinite amount of detailed information at their disposal (Erevelles et al., 2016).
-Therefore, it is widely assumed that big data will allow managers to be increasingly informed on the state of internal operations, supply chain processes, workforce's performances, and the consumers' behavioural patterns (Bresciani et al., 2017).
+Therefore, it is widely assumed that big data will allow managers to be increasingly informed on the state of internal operations, supply chain processes, workforce's performances and the consumers' behavioral patterns (Bresciani et al., 2017).
 Management decision-making processes are simultaneously evolved and, as such, managers get the ability to decide upon the most suitable strategy to implement according to the newly available information (Chen et al., 2012).

 In the light of the emerging potential of big data, it is evident that there is a requirement of studies about such systems and related organizational capabilities.
-It is needed to decodify and transform these datasets into insights, management decisions, and organizational performances (Labrinidis and Jagadish, 2012).
-Thus, scholars started to point out how big data are such complex datasets, formed by heterogeneous data, that may be analysed only using Big Data Analytics (BDA) systems (Rialti et al., 2018).
-Only information systems capable of processing different kind of data formats simultaneously may ensure that the necessary information flows in big data era (Vera-Baquero et al., 2016).
+It is needed to decodify and transform these data sets into insights, management decisions and organizational performances (Labrinidis and Jagadish, 2012).
+Thus, scholars started to point out how big data are such complex data sets, formed by heterogeneous data, that may be analyzed only using big data analytics (BDA) systems (Rialti et al., 2018).
+Only information

+Management Decision © Emerald Publishing Limited 0025-1747 DOI 10.1108/MD-07-2018-0821 systems capable of processing different kind of data formats simultaneously may ensure that the necessary information flows in big data era (Vera-Baquero et al., 2016).
 On the other hand, as organization-wide capabilities are necessary to make everyone use complex technological systems, BDA capabilities have started receiving attention simultaneously from pertinent literature (Chen et al., 2012).
 It has emerged how organizations should foster the development of internal technical, managerial and personnel capabilities in order to exploit the big data and properly use BDA systems (Akter et al., 2016).

 In case an organization is capable of implementing proper systems and develop the right capabilities, the true potential of big data availability may then emerge.
-Accordingly, big data were seen to be linked to increased organizational performances in terms of agility, flexibility, and ambidexterity (Rialti et al., 2018).
+Accordingly, big data were seen to be linked to increased organizational performances in terms of agility, flexibility and ambidexterity (Rialti et al., 2018).
 With this, the apparent impact of big data on dynamism started.
 Specifically, an organization may be able to scan the environment constantly and obtain a competitive edge with such capabilities.
 Consequently, big data, BDA systems and BDA capabilities were observed to influence value creation processes (Wamba et al., 2017).

 Several different streams from different literatures have explored how organizations can exploit big data to create value.
 Researchers dealing with informatics and information systems were the first to explore the importance of big data (Chen et al., 2014).
-Obviously, theoretical approaches used by different scholars were related to the streams of literatures their papers were focussed on.
-Appropriately, in terms of managerial literature, scholars have mostly used dynamic capabilities - even if sometimes in conjunction with other theories like IT business value or Knowledge Based View (KBV) - as the principal theoretical approach to understand how big data are affecting organizations (Côrte-Real et al., 2017).
+Obviously, theoretical approaches used by different scholars were related to the streams of literatures their papers were focused on.
+Appropriately, in terms of managerial literature, scholars have mostly used dynamic capabilities - even if sometimes in conjunction with other theories like IT business value or knowledge-based view - as the principal theoretical approach to understand how big data are affecting organizations (Côrte-Real et al., 2017).